gmlewis/bible-codes/TheLittleBook.md

 For my Father is a loving God and my Father’s love cannot be conquered.
 In me, the righteous Lord, resides all fullness that the Father has given me.
 He has given all things into my hands and as Pharaoh elevated Joseph and gave into his hands all of Egypt, so my Father has elevated me and given all things in heaven and in earth into my hands.
 He has given me a name above all names, that at the name of Jesus should every knee bow, both on heaven and earth and every tongue shall confess my Lordship both in heaven and earth.
 I have given you eternal life and I have made a path for you to escape the wilderness and to escape that approaching great day of wrath, so faint not!
 Do not grow weary in well doing, yet stand before me, and I will continue to draw you into my presence.
 You are seated in the heavenlies and will take part in my throne as I take part in my Father’s throne.
 I have many crowns and many blessings that are stored up for you, my faithful people.
 Stand before me and be perfect in me.
 Depart from your sins and allow the times of refreshing to blow the chaff from your life.
 In me is eternal life and in me is the new creation, the new man, even Christ in you the hope of Glory!
 Depart from evil and depart from sin.
 Continue to declare me among the heathen, as there are still people to save in this final hour.
 Continue to declare my name, for there is no other name under heaven where men may be saved.
 Take comfort in the rest that I have given you and lay your burdens at my feet, for my burden is easy, and my yoke is light.
 For the faithful (those who have overcome sin and adversity by my atoning blood) to the faithful, I say: I have great reward treasured up for you in my Father’s house.
 Eye has not seen, ear has not heard, and neither has it entered into the hearts of men the things that are prepared for them.
 I will reward you richly with many crowns so stand for me and be faithful to my voice and my words for in those words you will find life, am I not the Word made flesh who has dwelt among you?
-I am the righteous judge
+I am the righteous judge
-I am the good shepherd who shepherds the flock
+I am the good shepherd who shepherds the flock
-I am your healing and I will heal you to the uttermost I was born of a woman and made flesh, though no sin is in me.
+I am your healing and I will heal you to the uttermost I was born of a woman and made flesh, though no sin is in me.
 I was crucified for your sins and truly, no man took my life, but I willingly laid it down for the love I have for my Father’s sons and daughters.